-- Maintains vehicular travel needs; - Allows reallocation of extra space to people walking or cycling; - Aims to increase safety and access for all users; - Helps foster livability and support adjacent uses.
+- Maintains vehicular travel needs: - Allows reallocation of extra space to people walking or cycling; - · Aims to increase safety and access for all users; - Helps foster livability and support adjacent uses.

-There are two different types of rightsizing recommended by the Plan.
+There are two different types of rightsizing recommended by the Plan, reallocation and redesignation.

 "Reallocation" is the reallocation of current-day pavement to better serve the context of the corridor.
 One primary example is the reallocation of right-of-way space on Holiday Lane from Dick Lewis Drive to Chapman Road.
+Models show that traffic capacity would still operate at sufficient levels if Holiday were a 3-lane roadway in this section.
+Rightsizing from the current 4-lane section to a 3-lane section would allow better facilities for pedestrians on wider and more inviting sidewalks as well as better connect the Calloway, Cotton Belt, and North Electric Trails with dedicated bicycle lanes.

 "Redesignation" is a change to the Plan that would preempt future widening projects.
 An example of a "redesignation" rightsizing is Eden Road.
 Today, Eden Road is a 2-lane roadway with the 2007 Thoroughfare Plan recommending a 4-lane roadway.
-The Vision2030 Transportation Plan recommends rightsizing the roadway to a 2-lane road with wide pedestrian facilities to address current-day pedestrian use of the corridor.
+The Vision2030 Transportation Plan recommends rightsizing the roadway to a 2-lane road with wide pedestrian facilities to address high pedestrian use of the corridor.